Fox-ML-infrastructure/Fox-v1-infra/docs/02_reference/configuration/USAGE_EXAMPLES.md

 ## Example 13: Using Experiment Configs (NEW - Recommended)

 **Goal:** Use the new modular config system with experiment configs.
+This is the **preferred way** to configure the intelligent training pipeline.

 **Steps:**